Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Abstract

 \section{Abstract}

-{ This work addresses the critical challenge of optimal filter selection for a novel trace gas measurement device.
+This work addresses the critical challenge of optimal filter selection for a novel trace gas measurement device.
 This device uses photonic crystal filters to retrieve trace gas concentrations prone to photon and read noise.
-The filter selection directly influences accuracy and precision of the gas retrieval and therefore is a crucial performance driver.
-We formulate the problem as a stochastic combinatorial optimization problem and develop a simulator mimicking gas retrieval with noise.
-The objective function for selecting filters reducing retrieval error is minimized by the employed metaheuristics, that represent various families of optimizers.
-We aim to improve the found top-performing algorithms using our novel distance-driven extensions, that employ metrics on the space of filter selections.
-This leads to a novel adaptation of the UMDA algorithm, we call UMDA-U-PLS-Dist, equipped with one of the proposed distance metrics as the most efficient and robust solver among the considered ones.
-Analysis of filter sets produced by this method reveals that filters with relatively smooth transmission profiles \upd{but containing high contrast} improve the device performance.
-Moreover, the top-performing obtained solution shows significant improvement compared to the baseline. }
+The filter selection directly influences the accuracy and precision of the gas retrieval and therefore is a crucial performance driver.
+We formulate the problem as a stochastic combinatorial optimization problem and develop a simulator \utwo{modeling} gas retrieval with noise.
+Metaheuristics representing various families of optimizers are used to minimize the retrieval error objective function. \utwo{We improve the found top-performing algorithms using our novel distance-driven extensions, which employ metrics on the space of filter selections}.
+This leads to a novel adaptation of the Univariate Marginal Distribution Algorithm (UMDA), which we call the Univariate Marginal Distribution Algorithm Unified by Probabilistic Logic Sampling driven by Distance (UMDA-U-PLS-Dist), equipped with one of the proposed distance metrics as the most efficient and robust solver among the considered ones. \utwo{We apply this algorithm to obtain a diverse set of high-performing solutions and analyze them to make general conclusions of the better combinations of transmission profiles.} \utwo{Analysis reveals} that filters with large local differences in transmission improve the device performance.
+Moreover, \utwo{the obtained top-performing solutions show} significant improvement compared to the baseline.

-\keywords{Photonic crystal, Trace Gas Measurements, Spectrometer, Metaheuristic, Evolutionary Computation, Domain-Aware Optimization, Stochastic Combinatorial Optimization, Simulation Optimization}
+\keywords{Photonic crystal \and Trace Gas Measurements \and Spectrometer \and Metaheuristic \and Evolutionary Computation \and Domain-Aware Optimization \and Stochastic Combinatorial Optimization \and Simulation Optimization}